 Despite virtually all Norwegians being fluent in English, many expats living and working in Norway choose to learn Norwegian.

 Some choose to learn because their company pays for lessons, others because they want to understand more of what’s going on around them.
+Others plan a long-term stay.

 The Norwegian language